 How long does GHB stay in your system?

 GHB stays in your system for slightly less time than GBL.
-This is because GBL needs to be broken down by the body and converted into GHB first.
+This is because it needs to be broken down and converted into GHB first.

 The detection times are still very short, and they will only remain detectable in your urine for approximately twelve hours after last use.
 Whereas blood tests can only detect the presence in your system for up to eight hours.